starlit-nox/reading-notes/301/Class08/classnotes_08.md

 const re = /wx+y/;
 ```

-Reg. expression literals can compile reg. rexpressions when the script is closed.
+Reg. expression literals can compile reg. expressions when the script is closed.
 Or call constructor functions of the object

 below RegExp (constructor function) is being called